 If coils L1 and L2 were formed and installed according to instructions, your radio should operate with near-maximum sensitivity and require no further adjustment.
-However, if you wish, you may "tweak" these two coils to optimize performance on weak distant stations.
+However, if you wish, you may "tweak" these two coils to optimize performance on weak low-power signals.
 In order to make this adjustment, you'll need a weak signal source.
-This could be a 1-uV 156.0 MHz (mid-band) signal produced by a signal generator, or a weak mid-band off-air signal with audible background noise present.
+This could be a 1-uV 49.5-MHz signal produced by a signal generator, or a weak off-air signal with audible background noise present.
 To adjust, use the blade of a non-metallic tuning wand or your fingernail to expand or compress the spacing between turns.
-Note that adjusting L2 may change the radio's operating frequency slightly.
+Note that adjusting L1 and L2 may change the radio's operating frequency slightly.
 To compensate for this interaction, readjust TUNE as you make each change to ensure the signal remains tuned in.

 Reduced background hiss and lower distortion indicates an improvement in signal strength.
 As you find the best point for each coil, stretch or compress it permanently into in that position.
 Don't attempt to adjust L1 and L2 while tuned to a strong local signal.
 Use only a weak signal with clearly-audible background hiss.
-Note that L3 is non-critical, and requires no adjustment.
-When peaked, your kit should render "solid copy" on FM signals of 1-uV or less.
+When peaked, the VEC-1016 should render "solid copy" with good quieting on FM signals of .5 uV or less.